basinghse/splashify/README.md

 7. Run the application: `npm run dev`

     This will start a local development server at your local host e.g. `http://localhost:5173/` Follow the link provided (i.e. `ctrl + click`)
+	In a rare situation where there is an error in the code - there may be dependencies missing in the installation.
+In this case, you may need to reinstall the dependencies, or refer to the error message.

 That's it!
 You should now be able to use the Splashify app locally.